Common Information

 AimRT Lifecycle and Interface Call Timing

-Refer to the Interface Overview.
-AimRT has three main phases during runtime:
+Refer to Interface Overview, AimRT has three main phases during runtime:

 Initialize phase